Zhengro/rokoko_data_forwarding/README.md

 ```
 rosrun rokoko_data_forwarding online_data_recording.py
 ```

-5. When test is done, press Ctrl-C to terminate each terminal.
+   When test is done, press Ctrl-C to terminate each terminal.

+5. Then, you can view the skeleton and determine separate points of multiple motions in a complete record, using [recorded_data_animation.py](https://github.com/Zhengro/rokoko_data_forwarding/blob/master/scripts/recorded_data_animation.py).
+To futher preprocess the recorded data, use [recorded_data_preprocessing.py](https://github.com/Zhengro/rokoko_data_forwarding/blob/master/scripts/recorded_data_preprocessing.py).